danielpatha/league-lounge-solo/README.md

 7. Create a `.env` file at the root of the project and paste this line into the file:
 8. Create a database named `minneleagues` in PostgresSQL If you would like to name your database something else, you will need to change `minneleagues` to the name of your new database name in `server/modules/pool.js`
 9. The queries in the database.sql file are set up to create all the necessary tables that you need.
 Copy and paste those queries in the SQL query of the database.
 If you'd like to add dummy data in the database to test the app, you can run this command in your code editor terminal, psql -d faceless_pro -f dummyDataDump.sql, which will create a postico database using the dummyDataDump.sql file.
-If this is going to production, leave out the dummy data.
 10. Run `npm run server` in your VS Code terminal
 11. Open a second terminal and run `npm run client`